Coaching Options

 Popular Coaching Packages

-Benefits of coaching packages include email support between sessions, automated rescheduling/cancellations, monthly payment plans (for self-funders) and the option to cancel at any time and receive a refund for remaining sessions.
+Coaching packages include email support between sessions, automated rescheduling, monthly payment plans (for self-funders), and the option to cancel at any time with a refund for unused sessions.

 Firm Foundations

-A short, focussed block to help you get unstuck and back on track.
+A short, focused taster block to help you get back on track after tricky times and clear on your goals and next steps.

 6 sessions, typically fortnightly.